-The table below shows the results of our water quality analyses.
+The table above shows the results of our water quality analyses.
 Every regulated contaminant that we detected in the water, even in the most minute traces, is listed here.
+The City of Philomath is required to report any detected contaminant within the last five years.

 The table contains the name of each parameter, the highest level allowed by regulation (MCL), the ideal goals for public health (MCLG), the maximum reported value, the likely sources of each contaminant, footnotes explaining our findings, and a key to the units of measurement.
 Definitions of MCL and MCLG presented below are important.
 The data presented in this report is from the most recent testing done in accordance with the state and federal regulations.